budnix/arduino-for-scale-models/general-lights/README.md

-# Arduino Scripts for General lights (common for most car models)
+# Arduino Scripts for General (suitable for most car models)

 The scripts allows:
  * Turn on/off front and rear days lights.